sanda-avram/ROST-source-code/README.md

     * [code-for-ANN/my_trainValidTest_seedFib.c](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-ANN/my_trainValidTest_seedFib.c) - POSIX C source file; uses libfann to build and use an ANN; Fibonacci sequence is used to generate random seeds
     * [code-for-ANN/30runs_param_seed_neur.sh](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-ANN/30runs_param_seed_neur.sh) - bash script for setting some parameters, compiling [code-for-ANN/my_trainValidTest_seedFib.c](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-ANN/my_trainValidTest_seedFib.c) using [code-for-ANN/Makefile](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-ANN/Makefile), creating the output directory and calling [code-for-ANN/showResults.sh](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-ANN/showResults.sh) to display the results
     * [code-for-ANN/showResults.sh](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-ANN/showResults.sh) - display the results based on the data collected in the output directory; `myOut/` is the default output directory
-* [code-for-MEP/](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-MEP/) - projects to be open with `MEPX Software`.
+* [code-for-MEP/](https://github.com/sanda-avram/ROST-source-code/blob/main/code-for-MEP/) - projects to be open with [MEPX Software](https://mepx.org/mepx_software.html "https://mepx.org/mepx_software.html").
 These projects include the datasets as well as the parameters that were used
     * [code-for-MEP/](https://github.com/sanda-avram/ROST-source-code/tree/main/data-preprocessing/code-for-MEP/)`ROST-P-MEPX-X.xml` - (where X is 1, 2 or 3) -  `MEPX` project for the 3 representations of the dataset considering prepositions
     * [code-for-MEP/](https://github.com/sanda-avram/ROST-source-code/tree/main/data-preprocessing/code-for-MEP/)`ROST-PA-MEPX-X.xml` - (where X is 1, 2 or 3) - `MEPX` project for the 3 representations of the dataset considering prepositions and adverbs
     * [code-for-MEP/](https://github.com/sanda-avram/ROST-source-code/tree/main/data-preprocessing/code-for-MEP/)`ROST-PAC-MEPX-X.xml` - (where X is 1, 2 or 3) - `MEPX` project for the 3 representations of the dataset considering prepositions, adverbs and conjunctions